Articles in the series

 - Include a link to your help center in agent signatures - It’s a common practice to add a link to the help center in agent signatures.

-- Integrate with your website - Add links to your new help center in your company’s website.
-As we showed you in B2C (business to consumer) help center example, your help center can be seamlessly integrated into your website and easily accessed via global navigation.
+- Integrate with your website - Add links to your help center in your company’s website.
+As discussed in B2C (business to consumer) help center example, your help center can be seamlessly integrated into your website and easily accessed via global navigation.

 - Add links in your online products and apps - If you provide web-hosted software, you can add links to your knowledge base articles in the user interface.
 For example, if you have an Accounts setting page, you can add a link to the knowledge base article that describes the settings in more detail.
 Your knowledge base can also be embedded into mobile apps.